Raphaël Glucksmann: Member of the European Parliament, 2019–present

 On 26 May 2019, Place Publique and the French Socialist Party presented a joint list at the European Parliament election, with Glucksmann as the head, under the slogan, "Envie d'Europe, écologique et sociale".
 The list obtained a total of 6.2%, thereby securing the election of six members to the European Parliament: Glucksmann, Sylvie Guillaume, Eric Andrieu, Aurore Lalucq, Pierre Larrouturou, Nora Mebarek.

 In Parliament, Glucksmann has served on the Committee on Foreign Affairs and its Subcommittee on Human Rights.
 Since 2020, he has also chaired the Special Committee on Foreign Interference in all Democratic Processes in the European Union.

 In addition to his committee assignments, Glucksmann is a member of the Responsible Business Conduct Working Group and the Spinelli Group.

 In his parliamentary work, Glucksmann has focused attention on the Xinjiang internment camps, for which he has been sanctioned by the Ministry of Foreign Affairs of the People's Republic of China in 2021.
 The sanctions were lifted by China in April 2025 following negotiations with European Parliament President Roberta Metsola.

-Glucksmann has led public campaigns to raise awareness and enact legislation to hold companies accountable for labor exploitation and forced labor in the fashion supply chain industry in China.
+Glucksmann has led public campaigns to raise awareness and enact legislation to hold companies accountable for labour exploitation and forced labour in the fashion supply chain industry in China.

 In March 2024, Glucksmann was one of 20 MEPs to be given a "Rising Star" award at The Parliament Magazines annual MEP Awards.